 Integration with Existing Practices

-Implementing new technologies in education often faces resistance.
+Implementing new technologies in education, especially AI in personalized education, often faces resistance.
 How can we effectively integrate AI-powered assessment tools into existing educational practices and systems?

 Maintaining the Human Element